Group testing and local search: is there a computational-statistical gap?: Formal statement of theoretical results

 Towards understanding the computational difficulty of finding an (approximately) satisfying set in this context we first apply, as a pre-processing step, the COMP algorithm which is known to achieve $(1-o(1))$-approximate recovery for all $R< \frac{1}{2}$ and for the value of $\nu$ we chose.
 Indeed, we know this is true for $R<\frac{ \nu \mathrm{e}^{-\nu} }{ \ln 2 }$ and then notice that as $k \rightarrow +\infty, \nu=(1+o(1))\ln 2$ and therefore it holds $\frac{ \nu \mathrm{e}^{-\nu} }{ \ln 2 }=\frac{1+o(1)}{2}.$ For this reason when $R<\frac{1}{2}$ the recovery goal is trivially achieved by this polynomial-time preprocessing step.
 Hence, in what follows we assume $R$ to satisfy $\frac{1}{2}<R<1$ (we ignore the case where $R=\frac{1}{2}$ to avoid any unnecessary criticality issues, and focus solely on higher rates than $\frac{1}{2}$).

 Now COMP simply removes from consideration any item that takes part in a negative test.
 We call any item that is \emph{not} removed from consideration after this step as \emph{potentially defective}.
 The following two lemmas estimate the number of positive tests and the number of potentially defective items.
 The proofs of Lemmas~\ref{number_positive},~\ref{pi_prime_estimation} can be found in Appendix~\ref{omitted_formal}.
+(Note that these are well-known statements that have been implicitly proven in previous works, but we chose to include their proof in this paper as well for completeness.)

 \begin{lemma} Let $\mathcal{P} \subseteq \{1, \ldots, n \}$ denote the set of indices of the positive tests.
 For every constant $\eta \in (0,1)$:

 asymptotically almost surely as $p \rightarrow +\infty$. \end{lemma}